nodejs/node/doc/api/esm.md

 Node.js supports the following conditions:

-* `"default"` - the generic fallback that will always match.
-Can be a CommonJS or ES module file. _This condition should always come last._
 * `"import"` - matched when the package is loaded via `import` or `import()`.
 Can reference either an ES module or CommonJS file, as both `import` and `import()` can load either ES module or CommonJS sources.
-* `"node"` - matched for any Node.js environment.
-Can be a CommonJS or ES module file.
 * `"require"` - matched when the package is loaded via `require()`.
    As `require()` only supports CommonJS, the referenced file must be CommonJS.
+* `"node"` - matched for any Node.js environment.
+Can be a CommonJS or ES module file. _This condition should always come after `"import"` or `"require"`._
+* `"default"` - the generic fallback that will always match.
+Can be a CommonJS or ES module file. _This condition should always come last._

 Condition matching is applied in object order from first to last within the `"exports"` object. _The general rule is that conditions should be used